00jferna/Meetup_Clone/README_OLD.md

 Returns the information about the current user that is logged in.

-* Require Authentication: true
+- Require Authentication: true
-* Request
+- Request

-  * Method: GET
+  - Method: **GET**
-  * URL: /api/session
+  - URL: **'/user/logged_in'**
-  * Body: none
+  - Body: none

-* Successful Response
+- Successful Response when there is a logged in user

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {